azat-co/fullstack-javascript/chapter8/chapter8.md

     $ sudo yum install nodejs npm --enablerepo=epel

 Alternatively, you can compile Node.js from the source.
-To do so, install C++ compiler (again with `yum`):
+To do so, install the C++ compiler (again with `yum`):

     $ sudo yum install gcc-c++ make